 Simply put, the higher the damages, the higher the settlement value.
 You can get compensated for both economic and noneconomic losses.
 Economic damages are monetary losses such as the following:

-These damages are usually easy to calculate because a specific monetary value is attached to them.
-Generally, the biggest factor for economic damages is the severity of your injuries.
+These damages are usually easy to calculate because they have a specific monetary value.
+Generally, the biggest factor in economic damages is the severity of your injuries.
 The average settlement for a non-injury car accident will be much less because there are fewer out-of-pocket medical bills.
 It also matters whether your injuries are temporary or permanent.
 A permanent injury will result in higher future healthcare costs.

 Noneconomic damages compensate you for the emotional and mental suffering caused by your accident.
 Noneconomic damages tend to be more subjective, and putting a dollar amount on them isn’t easy.
 However, some examples of noneconomic damages include the following: